 Participation in the practical session is obligatory.

-Students who did not participate in the practical session will not obtain the certificate, but can pass the exam.
+Students who did not participate in the practical session can pass the exam, but will not obtain the certificate.

 When students have passed the exam in January, but haven't participated at the workshop or haven't submitted the report, they get a chance to do this later.
 Only when these two conditions have been met, the student will receive the certificate.